The True Roots of Mass Violence

 Editor’s note: This article from Catholic Answers’ president originally ran on the feast of the Assumption in 2019.
 In the wake of Tuesday’s shooting at a Texas elementary school, and the shooting in New York before that, we find that his sentiments are just as relevant today and worth republishing.

 Perhaps you have caught yourself nodding along with a commencement speaker holding forth about “progress.”
-Did the occasion cause you stop and wonder, after so many commencement speakers have launched so many generations of “bright young graduates” to go forth and make the world a better place, why it so obviously is not?
+Did the occasion cause you stop and wonder, after so many commencement speakers have launched so many generations of “bright young graduates” to go forth and make the world a better place, why the world so obviously is not a better place?
 We have all been seduced to one degree or another by what in the end is a denial of original sin.
-When we speak of evil today we more likely mean some not-so-clearly defined failure on the part of men to organize human society properly.
+When we speak of evil today, we more likely mean some not-so-clearly-defined failure on the part of men to organize human society properly.

 A good bit of the political rhetoric that followed the El Paso and Dayton massacres argued that we can arrest or reverse immoral behavior with legislative, therapeutic, or technological solutions.
 We have heard calls for more federal money to address mental illness, more legal restrictions on the ownership of firearms, and better software for sifting through billions and billions of social media posts.
 Some of these measures may well prevent some future brutality, but their effect will be marginal.

 I propose something more fundamental: Christians who feel a sense of helplessness or even despair after each mass shooting should start being honest about evil, with themselves and with those whom God puts in their lives.
 If you are reluctant to talk about evil and need a pep talk, I recommend the stirring final chapter of St. Paul’s letter to the Ephesians:

 For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers of this present darkness, against the spiritual hosts of wickedness in the heavenly places.